Louise Sneed Hill

-Louise Sneed Hill (ca. June 30, 1862 – March 28, 1955) was a society leader in Denver, Colorado in the 19th century.
+Louise Sneed Hill (ca. June 30, 1862 – March 28, 1955) was an American society leader in Denver, Colorado, in the 19th century.
 She was the wife of Crawford Hill and daughter-in-law of senator and mining executive Nathaniel P. Hill.
 She created the first list of socialites in Denver, called the Who's Who in Denver Society, now called the Blue Book.
-She entertained with lavish parties and card games for an elite group called the Sacred 36.
+She entertained with lavish parties and card games for an elite group she created called the Sacred 36.